bndr/pipreqs/README.rst

         --savepath <file>     Save the list of requirements in the given file --print               Output the list of requirements in the standard output --force               Overwrite existing requirements.txt
+        --diff <file>         Compare modules in requirements.txt to project imports.
+        --clean <file>        Clean up requirements.txt by removing modules that are not imported in project.
 Example
 -------